equinor/fmu-ensemble/docs/concepts.rst

 is able to construct new `VirtualRealization` objects from its data, both by picking by index, or from statistical aggregations.

+You can ask a VirtualEnsemble for ``get_smry()`` in which it will try its best to locate internalized Eclipse summary data, and then interpolate the data to your chosen time index.
+This is opposed to a ScratchEnsemble which in that case would go back to the original binary files and give the correct answer.

 EnsembleCombination
 ^^^^^^^^^^^^^^^^^^^